 Day 2: Hike on the Paramo // route: 12 km and 1100 meter elevation gain, highest point: 4600m

-From Buenos Aires there are two roads to Paramillo del Quindio.
+From Finca Buenos Aires there are two roads to Paramillo del Quindio.
 According to the hosts at Finca Buenos Aires the route on the left, which goes up the mountain is easier and more beautiful, so we followed their advice.
 Day 2 was all about the paramo.
 The paramo is a typical ecosystem, a high altitude wetland.
-It is full with Frailejones plants.
+It is full of Frailejones plants.
 This plant captures moisture from passing clouds and releases it through the roots into the soil.
 The paramos are true sponges and purify the water.
-Less than 2% of the area in Colombia is covered by paramos, but produces 85% of the Colombian drinking water.
+Less than 2% of the area in Colombia is covered by paramos but produces 85% of the Colombian drinking water.
 Just a few minutes after leaving Finca Buenos Aires we saw the first Frailejones.
-We took our camera to make a picture of this special plant.
+We took our camera to take a picture of this special plant.
 But after another 200 meters walking these plants are everywhere!
 There are so many of them that you almost cannot imagine that the plant is endangered.

 We arrived around midday at the valley of Paramillo del Quindio.
 We found a perfect spot to pitch our tent in the valley.
 A crystal clear stream is running through the Valley, the source of the Quindio river.
 We had lunch and continued the last climb up to Paramillo without all our gear.
 Our navigation app indicated a road to Quindio Norte and Paramillo del Quindio.
 The route to Paramillo del Quindio looked quite technical and we had difficulties to find the path.
 We opted for the Paramillo Quindio Norte.
 The views and colors of the mountains are breathtaking.
-On the summit you can walk over the crest.
+On the summit, you can walk over the crest.
 The valley on the other side, Valle de Condor, is a green sea of trees and lakes.
-After spending some time at the summit, we descended back to our campspot.
-We prepared some foods, enjoyed the stars and tired but satisfied we went to bed at 7:30.
+After spending some time at the summit, we descended back to our camp spot.
+We prepared our dinner, enjoyed the stars and tired but satisfied we went to bed at 7:30.

 Day 3: Hike from Paramillo del Quindio to Acaime hummingbird sanctuary // 21 kilometers, mostly downhill.

 We arrived at Finca Primavera at 12:30 and decided to continue our road down back to the valley.
-Along the road we met some hikers that started that morning in Cocora Valley and we could see from their shoes and outfit it would be a muddy descent.
-Because of the rain this route from Finca Primavera to Cocora Valley was of such a bad condition we were not even going 2 km/hour.
+Along the road, we met some hikers that started that morning in Cocora Valley and we could see from their shoes and outfit it would be a muddy descent.
+Because of the rain, this route from Finca Primavera to Cocora Valley was of such a bad condition we were not even going 2 km/hour.
 It was a muddy and tough descent.
 Although it was not our initial plan we stayed at Acaime hummingbird sanctuary.
 There is an option to pitch your tent inside the shed or opt for a dormitory.
-You will not get disappointed with the amount of hummingbirds (colibris) flying around.
+You will not get disappointed with the number of hummingbirds (colibris) flying around.
 We chose the dormitory because we were incredibly tired of the long and tough day.
-Some cute yellow blue bird, which is apparently very territorial, was knocking on the glass all evening and morning.
+Some cute yellow bluebird, which is apparently very territorial, was knocking on the glass all evening and morning.
 A nice way to wake up!

-Day 4: Humming birds and Valle de Cocora // Route: 8 km
+Day 4: Hummingbirds and Valle de Cocora // Route: 8 km

 Tips for hiking Los Nevados without a guide

-- The route up from Valle de Cocora to to Finca Argentina/ Finca Buenos Aires is steeper but the quality of the trail so much better compared to the route Valle de Cocora – Finca Primavera.
+- The road up from Valle de Cocora to Finca Argentina/ Finca Buenos Aires is steeper but the quality of the trail so much better compared to the route Valle de Cocora – Finca Primavera.
 If you arrive in Salento in the rainy season, you might want to consider to walk in and out of Los Nevados via this route.

 - We prefer to walk with hiking poles.
-In particular with these muddy roads it helped us a lot.
+In particular with these muddy roads, it helped us a lot.
 For 30.000 pesos you can get them at a small shop in Salento

 - This route is quite demanding in terms of elevation gain.
 Be aware of the signs of altitude sickness and what to do.